qala-io/java-course/README.md

 Java Professionals Course
 -----------------

-Welcome to a self paced course for Java Engineers.
+Welcome to a course for Java Engineers.
 It's created for developers who already have some experience but don't understand how the code that they copy-paste works (if you're a beginner, consider [Java Beginner course](https://github.com/qala-io/java-beginner-course)).
 It's for you if: